 • developing utility scale battery storage systems enabling economic growth through partnerships with the Entergy utility customers.

 Entergy has been voluntarily working to lower its carbon footprint for some 20 years.
-In early 2019 announced goals to lower system-wide carbon emission rates to half 2000-year end levels by 2030 and to reach net zero emissions by 2050.
+In early 2019 they announced goals to lower system-wide carbon emission rates to half 2000-year end levels by 2030 and to reach net zero emissions by 2050.
 Teaming with Mitsubishi Power is a major step toward reaching these goals.